JAMESK848484/FB-BRUTEFORCE/README.md

 ### [📸 Watch video](COMMING SOON)

-#### ➡️To use the FB-BRUTEFORCE type the following commands in Termux:
+#### ➡️ Type the following commands To use FB-BRUTEFORCE in Termux:

 ```shell script
 apt update && apt upgrade